Rabbit-skin glue: Sizing

-When used in painting as a sizing, it is spread evenly over a canvas that has been placed on the stretcher.
-When the glue dries, it tightens the canvas.
+When used in painting as a sizing, rabbit-skin glue is spread evenly over a canvas that has been placed on a stretcher.
+When the glue dries, the canvas tightens.
 The canvas should be left to dry in normal room temperature for at least 12 hours.
-Under no circumstances should the canvas be placed to dry under harsh sunlight or other heat, because the glue will start to crack.
+Under no circumstances should the drying canvas be placed under harsh sunlight or other heat, because the glue will start to crack.
 Air humidity also affects how tight the canvas will dry.
-This process should be then repeated once more.
-After this if needed, the canvas can be lightly sanded flat.
+Once the canvas is dry, a second layer of glue should be spread on the canvas and left to dry again.
+After this, if needed, the canvas can be lightly sanded flat.
 Then an oil-based primer is applied.

 A canvas sized with rabbit-skin glue can be made tighter than with other alternatives—such as an acrylic-based gesso—because of the shrinkage.
 This type of canvas is also valuable because it can be sanded to a flatter texture, which allows the painter to achieve a finer level of detail than can be achieved with a typical acrylic gesso ground.

-This rabbit-skin glue ground is only appropriate for use under oil paint.
+A rabbit-skin glue ground is only appropriate for use under oil paint.
 Acrylic-based media will flake off a canvas prepared with rabbit-skin glue and are therefore not appropriate.

 Rabbit-skin glue is considered to be a major cause of cracking in oil paintings by most modern conservators.
 Because the glue is hygroscopic, it continually absorbs moisture from the atmosphere, causing the glue to swell and shrink as ambient humidity levels change.
 Over many humidity cycles, this repeated flexing causes the brittle oil paint to crack.
 Modern substitutes for rabbit-skin glue are available, such as Gamblin's PVA size and Golden Acrylics’ GAC100.
-These substitutes do not have the hygroscopic properties of rabbit skin glue, while still being very slightly hygroscopic, and should not cause the damage to oil paints that rabbit skin glue does.
-However, these modern replacements do not stiffen and tighten the canvas as well as rabbit skin glue does, so some artists still prefer to use rabbit skin glue.
+Although these substitutes are still very slightly hygroscopic, they are much less hygroscopic than rabbit-skin glue, and should not cause damage the way rabbit-skin glue does.
+However, these modern replacements do not stiffen and tighten the canvas as well as rabbit-skin glue, so some artists still prefer to use rabbit-skin glue.